lhe17/ACEt/README.md

     #> [6,] 22.878770  0.00000000
     #> [7,] 11.077766  0.00000000
     #> [8,]  0.000000 11.02095804
-    # part the Hessian matrix approximated by the L-BFGS algorithm
+    # part the observed information matrix approximated by the L-BFGS algorithm
     re$hessian_ap[1:8,1:8]
     #>           [,1]      [,2]        [,3]         [,4]       [,5]       [,6]
     #> [1,] 3.3066880  8.583804   0.9771341   0.00000000   0.000000   0.000000